 The 400UF bottle has a UF (ultra-filtration) cartridge already installed in the bottle.
 As the name suggests, this filter cartridge is in the position to purify four thousand liters of water.
 Lifesaver estimates that the cartridge will last about 3 years and 7 months before needing to be replaced- based on WHO guidelines of 3 liters of drinking water per day per adult.

-In addition to the UF cartridge, Lifesaver recommends exploitation their activated charcoal filters with the 4000UF bottle.
+In addition to the UF cartridge, Lifesaver recommends exploiting their activated charcoal filters with the 4000UF bottle.
 These carbon filters aren’t required for safe drinking water but do have benefits.
 Essentially the main UF cartridge cleans the water while the activated carbon filter will fix up any leftover contaminants and flavors.

 Activated carbon filters are able to reduce chemical compounds like pesticides, remove heavy metals and residue from endocrine disruptors.
 Bad flavors or odors from water containing something like sulfur can also be reduced.
-Unlike the most UF cartridge, the activated carbon filters are only recommended for 250 liters of water before needing to be replaced.
+Unlike most UF cartridge, the activated carbon filters are only recommended for 250 liters of water before needing to be replaced.

 Going by WHO guidelines again, this means one filter should last about 2 ½ months.
 A nice feature of the Lifesaver filtration system is that the replacement UF cartridges would be sealed in military-grade foil packaging for longevity.
 Unopened the cartridge can be stored for a maximum of 10 years.